Harvey Grant

-Harvey Grant (born July 4, 1965) is an American former professional National Basketball Association basketball player.
+Harvey Grant (born July 4, 1965) is an American former professional National Basketball Association (NBA) basketball player.
 He is the identical twin brother of Horace Grant, also a former NBA player.

-College
+College career

 Grant transferred to Oklahoma after a year at Independence Community College and a year at Clemson with his brother Horace.
 He was a member of the 1988 Sooner team that went to the National Championship and lost to Kansas.

-Career
+Professional career

 Washington Bullets (1988–1993)

 Selected twelfth overall by the Washington Bullets in the 1988 NBA draft out of Oklahoma, Grant averaged 5.6 points, 2.3 rebounds and 1.1 assists per game.
 He lifted his averages to 8.2 points, 4.2 rebounds and 1.6 assists the following season, in 1989–90.
 Grant improved markedly in the 1990–91 campaign, when he averaged 18.2 points, 7.2 rebounds, 2.6 assists and 1.18 steals per game.
 At season's end, he was runner-up to the 1991 NBA Most Improved Player Award (which was earned by Orlando's Scott Skiles).
 In two subsequent seasons, he continued his solid play with 18.0 and 18.6 points per contest in 1991–92 and 1992–93, respectively.